sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * There is no control on names of the dockers started by kubernetes
       * Update all dockers to record their docker-id in State-DB
       * Obtain the docker-id for the given name and execute the docker command on that ID.

-* Switches running completely in legacy mode may use the old systemctl or these new "system container ..." commands, or both.

-* Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
-   * The systemctl commands would still work, but this control on complete switch over would help do a clean design and handle any possible tweaks required.

-* Each container would mark its state at the start & end of its lifetime, in STATE-DB
+* The container started in either mode, are required to record their start & end as follows in STATE-DB.
+  This informtion would be helpful to learn/show the current status and as well the actions to take for start/stop/wait.
    * On post-start
       * `current_owner = docker/kube`
       * `docker_id = <ID of the container>`
       * `current_owner_update_ts = <Time stamp of change>`
+     The start.sh is updated to call `system container state <name> up <kube/systemd>`

    * On pre-stop
       * `current_owner = none`
       * `docker_id = ""`
       * `current_owner_update_ts = <Time stamp of change>`
+     A local monit script is added to supervisord.
+This script sleeps until SIGTERM.
+Upon SIGTERM, call `system container state <name> down`

+* Switches running completely in legacy mode may use the old systemctl or these new "system container ..." commands, or both.

+* Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
+   * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

-* The hostcfgd helps switch run time mode from legacy to kubernetes.
+* The hostcfgd helps switch current runtime mode from legacy to kubernetes.
-    A feature with local container image, but marked for Kubernetes-managed, can run in legacy mode until kubernetes could deploy its image.
-To be able run by kubernetes, there are few pre-requirements to meet, as listed below.
+  There are few requirements to meet, before a successful kubernetes deployment for features marked as kube-managed.
+Hence until the point of deployment, which could be hours/days/months away or never, the feature could be configured to run in legacy mode.
+At the timepoint of successful deployment, the hostcfgd could help switch over from legacy to kubernetes mode, transparently.

+    Requirements to meet for successful deployment:
       * kubernetes server is configured and enabled.
-      * kubernetes master is available and reachable
+      * kubernetes master is available and reachable.
-      * kubernetes manifest for this feature & device is available
+      * kubernetes manifest for this feature & device is available.
       * The corresponding container image could be successfully pulled down.

-   The container's start.sh would indicates its availability and blocks.
-The hostcfgd notices the request and call for a service restart.
-This would transparently stop the container running local image and restart the kubernetes's downwloaded image.
+   When the container starts, it calls `system container state <name> up kube`.
+This script makes a request to get activated.
+The hostcfgd watch for this request and upon request, do the necessary update and call for service restart.
+This would transparently stop the container running local image and restart the kubernetes's downwloaded image.From here on this image is only controlled by kubernetes.

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.
       If a manifest for a feature for a device is removed or corrupted, this would make kubernetes un-deploy its container image.
-If configured so, the monit upon noticing the kubernetes-managed container being down for <N> minutes, could make the necessary marks and restart the service, which would transparently start the local container image.
+The monit could watch for failures.
+When monit notices the kubernetes-managed container being down for <N> minutes or more, could make the necessary marks and restart the service, which would transparently start the local container image.

-*  container life-cycle updates
-      * post-star